Káťa Kabanová: Act 3

-Vána Kudrjás and Kuligin are strolling near the river when an approaching storm causes them to take shelter in a ruined building.
+Váňa Kudrjáš and Kuligin are strolling near the river when an approaching storm causes them to take shelter in a ruined building.
 Other people join them, including Dikoj.
-Vána tries to calm Dikoj with scientific explanations about a new invention, the lightning rod.
+Váňa tries to calm Dikoj with scientific explanations about a new invention, the lightning rod.
 However, this only angers Dikoj, who insists that lightning is not caused by electricity but is the punishment from God.
 The rain dies down, and people start to leave the shelter.
-Vána meets Boris and Varvara.
+Váňa meets Boris and Varvara.
 Varvara says that Tichon has returned, and Káťa is very agitated.
 Kabanicha arrives with Tichon and Káťa.
 The storm returns, and people assume initially that this is what upsets Káťa.
 However, she confesses to Tichon in front of everyone her assignation with Boris during her husband's absence.
 Then she runs out into the storm.

 Evening approaches after the storm has ended.
 Tichon and a search party are looking for Káťa.
-At first among the party, Varvara and Vána then decide to leave the village for Moscow and start a new life.
+At first among the party, Varvara and Váňa then decide to leave the village for Moscow and start a new life.
 They leave, and as the searchers continue, Káťa appears.
 She knows that her confession has dishonoured her and humiliated Boris.
 She feels tormented and wants to meet Boris one more time.
 Boris appears and sees her, and the two embrace.
 Boris says that his uncle is sending him away to another town, but asks her what will become of her.
 As her sanity deteriorates, she first begs him to be allowed to accompany him, then insists that she could not and bids him farewell; he leaves in sorrow.
 After thinking of how nature will continue to flourish over her grave, Káťa throws herself into the river.
 Kuligin sees this from the far bank and calls for help.
 Tichon appears, followed by Kabanicha.
 Tichon tries to help Káťa but is restrained by Kabanicha; he blames her for Káťa's suicide.
 Dikoj appears with Káťa's body and lays her on the ground.
 Tichon cries over the body as, without any emotion, Kabanicha thanks the bystanders—or, as often done, the audience—for their help.